 Bette’s Oceanview Diner

 “No one beats Bette’s for breakfast — top ingredients well prepared by a talented crew, and a great atmosphere.” — Nosh reader

 There’s only one place in Berkeley to go for the butteriest croissants and flakiest morning buns.
 Thank goodness it’s at the top of the hill.
 Fournée has only been open since 2013, but it has a devoted fan base that sings the praises of the French-style bakery near the Claremont Hotel.
 It’s generally not the place to go to for wild innovation; Fournée’s bread and butter (if you will) are the classics — baguettes, scones and cakes.
 One invention of the bakery, however, is worth adding to your bread run.
 The Ham and Egg Croissant offers everything great about breakfast, all in one gorgeous, transportable package.
 The silky baked egg is wrapped in a thin slice of Niman ham, which is, in turn, wrapped in Fournée’s decadent croissant dough.
-Fournée is at 2912 Domingo Ave. (at Russell Street), Berkeley.
-Wheelchair accessible.
+Fournée is at 2912 Domingo Ave. (at Russell), Berkeley.

 Sam’s Log Cabin

 “Sam’s Log Cabin is a lovely place for breakfast, and, when the weather is warm, there is a very nice outdoor section in the back.” — Nosh reader